Skip to main content

 Local contact: Whitey's Fish Camp 904-269-4198.

-This is a great time of year to fish for Florida bass and panfish in the St. Johns River and its tributaries.
-Bass anglers will want to fish over eelgrass beds, around ledges, and under floating vegetation.
-Docks, bridge pilings, and snags are also worth a look.
-Current reports suggest live-caught shrimp are making excellent baits.
-With the shrimp run still strong, catching your bait should be easy (more on the shrimp run below).
+This is a great time of year to fish for Florida Bass in the St. Johns River and its tributaries.
+The post-spawn period and warming temperatures should increase bass feeding activity.
+Anglers will want to fish around ledges and under floating vegetation.
+The confluences of creeks and the river, docks, bridge pilings, and snags are also worth a look.
 Another favorite area is Julington Creek and its side creeks and canals.
-This section of the St. Johns River is tidally influenced, so bass tends to move where cover is optimal for feeding.
-Look for structure that allows fish to rest in the current, while feeding on passing items carried by the rising or falling tides.
-Black Creek is another great spot to fish for bass, panfish, and black crappie.
-The spatterdock edges that line Black Creek provide great cover and attract fish to the shallower areas.
-Common artificial baits are great for pulling in bass, while live bait, such as worms and crickets, is very effective for panfish, especially redbreast sunfish.
-Try using live minnows or grass shrimp in the same habitats for increased chances of black crappie.
-Shrimp are still in the river, and they are growing.
-The depth of the shrimp may change frequently throughout the day.
-Be patient and try tossing your net at varying depths until you find shrimp.
-Once found, keep on them while the catch is good.
+This section of the St. Johns River is tidally influenced, so bass tend to move where cover is optimal for feeding.
+Look for structure that allows fish to rest in the current, while feeding on passing items being carried by the rising or falling tides.
+Several trophy bass were caught in 2022, and multiple trophies have been reported in 2023.
+Black Creek is another great spot to fish for bass and panfish.
+Spatterdock and boat docks provide great cover and attract fish to the shallower areas.
+Soft plastic and topwater baits are great for pulling in bass, while live bait, such as worms and crickets, is very effective for panfish, especially redbreast sunfish.
+Anglers in Doctors Lake and other sections of the lower St. Johns River also could target saltwater species including drum, seatrout, and flounder.
+Live baits such as shrimp, blue crabs, finger mullet, and mud minnows are popular choices when targeting saltwater species.
+Fishing around docks, bridge pilings, or other structures with live bait or artificial baits such as fish imitating soft plastics and plugs should produce fish.

 Popular Species